Can I get an STD test on my period?

 stopwatch3 minutes read

-Imagine this: It’s a Saturday morning, and your period has just started.
-You’ve decided on spending a cosy day indoors on the heating pad, munching on a snack, and watching your favourite programme.
-Next thing you know, you’ve received a text from a previous sexual partner saying they have tested positive for an STD.
+Imagine this: it’s a Saturday morning, and you just got your period.
+You’ve decided on spending a cosy day indoors on the heating pad, munching on a snack, and watching your favourite TV programme.
+Next thing you know, you get a text from a sexual partner saying they tested positive for an STD.

 Now, instead of focusing on resting and relaxing, your head is spinning with a whole new set of problems.
 Could you be positive for an STD, too?
-Where can you go to be tested on a Saturday?
+Where can you go to be tested?
 And can you even test for STDs on your period?

-Which STDs can I be tested for during my period?
+Which sexually transmitted infections can I be tested for during my period?

 Does having an STD impact my period?